zsparal/api-documentation/source/reference/v1/subscriptions-api/cancel-subscription.rst

 Authentication: :ref:`API keys <guides/authentication>`, :ref:`OAuth access tokens <oauth/overview>`

-A subscription can be cancelled any time by calling ``DELETE`` on the resource endpoint.
+A subscription can be canceled any time by calling ``DELETE`` on the resource endpoint.

 Parameters
 ----------